hack3d/stockanalyses-mailer/README.md

 It's a microservice which will send mails from a queue.

 ## Actions
+This is a list of possible supported actions:

 | Action | Description |
 | ------ | ----------- |
 | 1000 | Initial state |